 Dental plaque and tartar love to hide where toothbrush bristles can’t reach.
-If your child often gets cavities, their pediatric dentist may recommend dental sealants.
+If your child often gets cavities, our pediatric dentists may recommend dental sealants.

 A tooth sealant covers the grooves and divots on the chewing surface of molars where plaque accumulates.
 Contact us today with any questions or for more information.

 Tooth decay is the most common chronic disease for American children, according to the Centers for Disease Control and Prevention.
-Ask your pediatric dentist how they plan to protect your child’s smile.
-Our experienced dentist and staff are waiting to help your keep your child’s teeth healthy with dental sealants.
+Ask our pediatric dentists how they plan to protect your child’s smile.
+Our experienced dentists and staff are waiting to help your keep your child’s teeth healthy with dental sealants.